eltonkl/cs143/project2/bruinbase/readme.txt

-For project 2A, our project submission meets all of the criterias set in the specification online.
-We did not make any improvement to the implementation of LOAD command.
+For project 2C, our project submission meets all of the criterias set in the specification online.
+We did not make any improvement to the implementation of BTreeIndex.

 Emails:
 Yu-Kuan (Anthony) Lai: yukuan.anthony.lai@gmail.com